Dragosjosan/circuit_symbol_detector/README.md

 The results will be saved in a `results` directory.

-## ⚠️ Important Warning
+## ⚠️ Warning

-The template matching algorithm works best when searching for the exact symbol from which the template was extracted.
-The accuracy may significantly decrease when trying to detect similar but not identical symbols.
-For optimal results:
+The template matching algorithm works only when searching for the exact symbol from which the template was extracted.

-1. Use the exact same symbol as your template
-2. Ensure consistent image quality and resolution
-3. Be aware that variations in lighting, scale, or perspective might affect detection accuracy